Woden Valley

-Woden Valley (/ˈwoʊdɪn/) is one of the original eighteen districts of the Australian Capital Territory used in land administration.
+Woden Valley (/ˈwoʊdɪn/) is a district in the Australian Capital Territory in Australia.
 The district is subdivided into divisions (suburbs), sections and blocks.
-The district of Woden Valley lies entirely within the bounds of the city of Canberra, the capital city of Australia.

-The name of Woden Valley is taken from the name of a nearby homestead owned by Dr James Murray who named the homestead in October 1837 after the Old English god of wisdom, Woden.
+The name of Woden Valley is taken from the name of a nearby homestead owned by James Murray who named the homestead in October 1837 after the Old English god of wisdom, Woden.
 He named it this as he was to spend his life in the pursuit of wisdom.
-However, historian Dr Harold Koch considers that the name may have its origins in the Aboriginal word for possum, either wadyan or wadhan, influenced in interpretation by the term known to English speakers of 'Woden'.
+However, historian Harold Koch considers that the name may have its origins in the Aboriginal word for possum, either wadyan or wadhan, influenced in interpretation by the term known to English speakers of 'Woden'.